Skip to main content

 Major Trails And Attractions

 Guided kayak tours through the Tamarindo Estuary are the signature visitor experience, offering intimate encounters with the refuge's wildlife as paddlers navigate the winding mangrove channels beneath a canopy of tangled branches.
 These tours typically last two to three hours and provide excellent opportunities to observe American crocodiles, monkeys, and a stunning variety of waterbirds at close range.
-During the sea turtle nesting season from October through March, night tours to the adjacent Playa Grande allow visitors to witness leatherback turtles—the world's largest reptiles—hauling themselves ashore to lay eggs, an experience managed through permitted guides to minimize disturbance.
-Birdwatching is rewarding year-round, with the estuary's concentration of wading birds, raptors, and kingfishers making it one of the most productive birding sites on the Guanacaste coast.
+During the sea turtle nesting season from October through May, night tours to the adjacent Playa Grande allow visitors to witness leatherback turtles hauling themselves ashore to lay eggs, an experience managed through permitted guides to minimize disturbance.
+[1] Birdwatching is rewarding year-round, with the estuary's concentration of wading birds, raptors, and kingfishers making it one of the most productive birding sites on the Guanacaste coast.
 Tidepool exploration along the rocky outcrops reveals sea urchins, crabs, and colorful marine invertebrates, while nature walks along the estuary margins offer views into the dry forest habitat.

 Visitor Facilities And Travel